 Erica has dedicated her time to improving health education for adolescents and young adults across the mid-west since she was 19.
 She spent many years as a sexual health educator for diverse groups of adolescents in Topeka, Kansas and Minneapolis, Minnesota.
 Following graduation from Washburn University she spent one year living in Cambodia working for the Peace Corps.
 In Cambodia she taught about hygiene and nutrition in the local health center, started a village aerobics class, and lead sexual health education sessions with village health promoters.
 In 2015, Erica finished her Master of Arts in Gender and Women’s Studies from the University of Wisconsin-Madison, where her research focused on holistic, life-long approaches to sexual health education.
 She also worked in curriculum development with Planned Parenthood of Wisconsin during graduate school and played a vital role in revamping their sexual health curriculum.
 Erica is passionate about creating a community where people can relate to their sexuality in a positive way, and believes that flourishing sexual health is strongly correlated with overall health.
 She’s been working with PATCH since 2015 and has enjoyed combining health education with advocacy while also working with Teen Educators to promote open and honest communication about tough topics!

-With passion and zeal, Chelsea has dedicated her career to protecting the health and well-being of individuals, families and their communities through education, programming and advocacy.
-In 2011, she received a B.S. degree in Community Health Education and Spanish from the University of Wisconsin-La Crosse and the designation of Certified Health Education Specialist (CHES).
+With passion and zeal, Chelsea has dedicated her career to protecting the health and well-being of individuals, families, and their communities through education, programming, and advocacy.
+In 2011, she received a B.S. degree in Community Health Education and Spanish from the University of Wisconsin-La Crosse and the designation of Certified Health Education Specialist (CHES®).
 As a part of her degree, she studied public health issues in both Ireland and Argentina.
-In 2016, she received her Master of Public Health degree from the University of Wisconsin-Madison.
-Her previous work experiences include: coordinating the School District of Onalaska’s Fit Kids, Living Healthy student wellness program; advocating health equity as a part of the University of New Mexico’s Pathways to a Healthy Bernalillo County Program; and promoting a culture of health and wellness at Riverside Center in La Crosse and the Independence Missouri Public School District.
-Most recently, Chelsea worked as a graduate student on a Wisconsin Partnership Program grant funded initiative addressing the racial disparities in Wisconsin’s infant mortality rates.
-As PATCH’s Development Manager, she is committed to improving the health of future generations by growing and sustaining the innovative, teen-driven program.
+In 2016, she received her Master of Public Health (MPH) degree from the University of Wisconsin-Madison.
+Her previous work experiences include: coordinating the School District of Onalaska’s Fit Kids, Living Healthy student wellness program; promoting a culture of health and wellness at Riverside Center in La Crosse and the Independence Missouri Public School District; advocating health equity as a part of the University of New Mexico’s Pathways to a Healthy Bernalillo County Program; and addressing the racial disparities in Wisconsin’s infant mortality rates with the Lifecourse Initiative for Healthy Families.
+As PATCH’s Development Manager, she has remained committed to improving the health of future generations by growing and sustaining the innovative, youth-driven program.